Canon 70 200 f4 review

 What is it good for ?:

-On Full frame pretty much for everything, on Aps-C more for portrait, wedding, compressed landscapes, child, pet, horse, car, event, sports photography.
+On Full frame pretty much for everything, but expect heavy vignetting at f4, on Aps-C more for portrait, wedding, compressed landscapes, child, pet, horse, car, event, sports photography.

 Canon has 5 70-200 zooms lenses to date: 70-200 f4, 70-200 f4 is, 70 200 f2.8, 70-200 f2.8 L is, 70 200 f2.8 is II.
 Basically all other options are much more expensive.
 Sigma and Tamron also has lenses in this zoom range but with f2.8 aperture.
 Nikon’s new 70 200 f4 are double in terms of price, but perhaps has a little higher quality.